Holkham Hall Christmas Candlelight Tour Review

 Holkham has been doing these candlelight tours for more than 10 years now.
 Typically, Lady Leicester and Catherine travel to Christmas markets to discover trends and get inspiration.
 As much as possible they try to reuse and rework decorations from previous years.

-This year, they collaborated with renowned makers and artists including Claire Owen, Emma Thorburn, Alice King, FX-Live, and Natalie Boon.
-It took about four weeks to install with the help of 30-40 volunteers.
+They collaborate with renowned makers and artists.
+It typically takes about four weeks to install all the decorations with the help of 30-40 volunteers.

 decorative parrot in a christmas tree